notofonts/noto-docs/src/miniarticles/NotoSansElymaic.md

 # Noto Sans Elymaic

-Noto Sans Elymaic is a sans serif design for texts in the historical Elymaic script.
+Noto Sans Elymaic is a unmodulated (“sans serif”) design for texts in the historical Elymaic script.

 Noto Sans Elymaic has an italic variant, multiple weights, contains 43 glyphs, 7 OpenType features, and supports 24 characters from the Unicode block Elymaic.